Why Entrepreneurship Is About Mindset, Not Business Skills

 Build your emotional intelligence – Listen to The Entrepreneur Alphabet, episode 5, E for Emotional Intelligence, where I talk about it in more detail

-Hit the gym, and find a regular physical activity so you stay in physical shape (episode 8, H for Health has more on it)
+Hit the gym, and find a regular physical activity so you stay in physical shape (episode 8 of The Entrepreneur Alphabet, H for Health has more on it).

 Start from ground zero: work on your breathing.
 Just as the best athletes pay attention to the way they breathe, you must learn to do the same as an entrepreneur.
 When you do, you’ll quiet your mind, deal with pressure better, become more efficient, and be healthier overall.

 Develop your grit.
-I dedicated episode 7, G for Grit to it
+I dedicated episode 7 of The Entrepreneur Alphabet, G for Grit to this topic.

-Hire a coach, like me, because nobody says you have to do it by yourself.
+Hire an entrepreneur coach, like myself, because nobody says you have to do it by yourself.
 Read this page if you want to understand how I can help.